-When cleaning a brazed plate or gasketed plate heat exchanger you will first need to visit our calculation tool at www.goodway.com/resources/calculators#!/heat-exchanger so you know the proper amount of ScaleBreak® needed and how long to perform the circulation.
+When cleaning a brazed plate or gasket plate heat exchanger, you will first need to visit our calculation tool at www.goodway.com/resources/calculators#!/heat-exchanger so you know the proper amount of ScaleBreak® needed and how long to perform the circulation.
 The information in the calculation tool allows you to adjust the amount of ScaleBreak needed based on the sizes of your exchanger.

 - Isolate the heat exchanger from the system by closing the supply and return water valves.

 - Position a ball valve on the low point of the heat exchanger.
-This valve will function as your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.
+This valve will be your entry point for your ScaleBreak cleaning and can be closed to prevent backflow.

 - Attach your circulation hoses so you are pumping into the bottom of the heat exchanger and returning the fluid out the top.

-- Your exit point on top needs to be at the highest point of the exchanger.
+- Your exit point on top must be at the exchanger's highest point.
 If the exit point is lower than the top of the plate pack, position the hose at a higher point.
 This action will ensure the entire plate pack is flooded and ScaleBreak comes in contact with all the interior wetted surfaces.
 It will also ensure upper interior areas do not become air-bound with CO2 or foaming resulting from the cleaning.

 - Fill your exchanger with water and perform a hydrostatic test by turning your pump on and circulating the water.
 This action assures the exchanger is isolated and none of the ScaleBreak will be needlessly lost.

 - You will need to bleed off enough water equal to the volume of ScaleBreak required for the cleaning.
 If you relieve too much water, you can add some back to complete your circulation loop.